 Note from Michael: This profile is part of The A.CRE Undergraduate Real Estate Series highlighting some of the top undergraduate programs with robust opportunities to study and secure work in commercial real estate.
 Each profile has been written by a current or former student of the program and is written from their unique perspective on the school and its real estate offerings.
-A huge thanks to Trevor Short for taking the time to write this profile of TCU.
+A huge thanks to Kiana and Trevor for taking the time to write this profile of TCU.

 Watch the Student Interview Deep Dive on TCU’s Real Estate Program